Bogotobogo

 Done.

-Because the system function uses a shell to start the program, we could put it in the by change the call like this:
+Because the system function uses a shell to start the program, we could put it in by changing the call like this:

 system("ps ax &");